 Beyond the Chinese economy there are a number of other Asian countries that provide investors with credit opportunities across both emerging and developed Asian economies.
 This session considers the challenges associated with private credit approaches in each economy and how to navigate the region.

 As banks withdraw from commodity trade finance this provides funds with a platform to consider the opportunity set.
 This session considers the options across the supply chain, the ESG connotations of trade finance and the risks associated with defaults.

-After strong equity gains from real asset exposures over the past decade, asset owners are considering transferring some of their equity allocations to real estate and infrastructure debt securities for greater protection and lower volatility.
-How should investors assess risk/return trade-off of international brownfield, development, and greenfield opportunities?
+After strong equity gains from real asset exposures over the past decade, asset owners are considering transferring some of their equity allocations to infrastructure debt securities for greater protection and lower volatility.
+How should investors assess risk/return trade-off of international brownfield, development and greenfield opportunities?

 With a significant range of private credit managers available for the fixed income or alternative asset buckets, what are the questions that consultants are fielding from the asset owners?
 Does private credit offer the diversification and reduced portfolio volatility that investors should expect?
 The session examines the issues that investors need to consider as they determine their allocation to credit, illiquidity challenges and how to factor in leakage and fees.

 2:50pm – 3:05pm

 The start of the 2020s will begin with the lowest interest rates in recent history.
 As the world returns to a low rate regime - after a brief and explosive attempt at renormalising monetary policy - asset owners are being forced to revisit their investment philosophy to include more unlisted alternatives such as private credit as a source of return.
 In this session, we hear from asset owners on why they are allocated to private credit and what their expectations are for the sub-asset class?